stevegt/tca9534/README.md

 # tca9534

-tinygo driver for TCA9543 GPIO expander e.g. SparkFun DEV-17047
+Tinygo driver for TCA9543 GPIO expander used in e.g. SparkFun DEV-17047.

+See example/main.go for usage.